oracle/rwloadsim/docs/ERRORLIST.md

 same number and types of arguments.

 ### RWL-169 error: "maximum string length is %d"
-You have attempted using a string constant with a line longer than allowed.
+You have attempted using a string constant or declaring a string variable with a length longer than allowed.

 ### RWL-170 warning: "omitting () for procedure or function without arguments is deprecated"
 Procedures or functions that take no arguments must include an